BattModels/Diffthermo_OCV_paper/README.md

 *Some quick notes:*

-*1. polynomial_style = "Legendre" is STRONGLY RECOMMENDED!
+*1. polynomial_style = "Legendre" or "Chebyshev" is STRONGLY RECOMMENDED!
 R-K is not orthogonal basis, therefore likely encounter ill-defined situations.*

 *2. If your fitted results does not look good, TRY adjusting `G0_rand_range` and `Omegas_rand_range` in `train` function.
 These two parameters control the initial guess of G0 and Omegas.* *Usually for an anode material,* `G0_rand_range=[-10*5000,-5*5000], Omegas_rand_range=[-10*100,10*100]` work well, *and for cathode material,* `G0_rand_range=[-100*5000,-50*5000], Omegas_rand_range=[-100*100,100*100]` work.